 Appropriately Uses Anti-Psychotic Medication

-This is the percent of residents prescribed antipsychotic drugs.
-While antipsychotic drugs may be helpful for many residents, it is important to make sure these medications are being used appropriately.
-In some cases, increased usage of these drugs may suggest that a nursing home is using these drugs to control patient behavior.
+This is the percentage of residents prescribed antipsychotic drugs.
+While antipsychotic drugs may be vital to many patients, it is important to confirm these drugs are being used only where medically required.
+In limited situations, high levels of antipsychotic drug use may mean that a facility is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This gauges the percent of long-term patients taking antianxiety drugs.
+This figure gauges the percent of long-term patients who were given antianxiety drugs.
+These drugs are generally prescribed to residents experiencing anxiety and depression.

 Managing Depression Among Residents

-This metric measures the percent of long-term stay patients demonstrating signs of depression.
+This metric measures the percent of long-term stay residents who are showing depressive symptoms.

 Appropriate Vaccine Usage

-This is the percent of patients that were given the flu and pneumonia vaccines.
+This tells you the percent of patients that have received the pneumonia and flu vaccines.
 High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy